Seattle City Council Districts

 How were the new district boundaries decided?

 Charter Amendment 19 included the district boundaries in the initiative and were based on population.
 When voters adopted district elections, they also adopted the district lines included in the initiative.

 Where and when can candidates who want to run for Council seats file?

-Candidate filing is May 11-15, 2015.
-In order to appear on the ballot, candidates must file a Declaration of Candidacy with King County Elections during that week.
+In order to appear on the ballot, candidates must file a Declaration of Candidacy with King County Elections between May 11 and May 15.
 Payment of the filing fee or signatures submitted in lieu of the filing fee must be submitted with the Declaration of Candidacy.
 For additional information on this process, please contact King County Elections.